JordanH821/CS-546-Final-Project/README.md

 # CS-546-Final-Project
 ## How to run our application
 - Open a terminal and navigate to the root directory of our project
-- Seed the database
+- Seed the database with:
   - `npm run seed`
-- Start the application
+- Start the application with:
   - `npm start`
-- Got the landing page in web browser
+- Go to the landing page in web browser at:
   - localhost:3000/
 ## Site Map
 - Landing Page
-  - Links to login and signup page
+  - Links to login and signup pages
 - Login Page
-  - Allows a user to login to the site
+  - Allows a user to log in to the site
 - Sign Up Page
   - Allows a user to create an account on the site
 - Dashboard Page